 Starting with fiction, I'm not surprised to see the list dominated by mysteries and suspense novels but I am happy to see one famous local author.

 Students face many challenges as they approach leaving home and entering college.
 For those with disabilities and their families, these challenges and other changes (known and unknown) can be much more difficult.
 College learning disabilities specialist Elizabeth Hamblet addresses these concerns this week (Wednesday, December 5 at 7:00 p.m.) in her presentation “Preparing Students with Disabilities for College.”

 When the word “digital” is used in the library or literary world, one automatically thinks of e-books, apps, e-readers, etc. While I agree that all these technologies are vital and important, I am also interested in the assistive technologies that are currently available but not frequently discussed.

 Listening to books just keeps getting better.
 I always have at least one audiobook in progress on my “reading shelf.”
 Recently I’ve started borrowing audiobooks from Princeton Public Library’s OneClickDigital collection.
 No more shuffling CD discs in the car stereo; my phone holds my audiobooks.
 They travel where I go and OneClick’s new iOS, Android, and Kindle apps make it easy to play them whenever I have a moment to listen.

-My second blog post about online accounts explains how to change your personal details.
+My third post about online accounts explains how to renew your items.
 Once you have logged in you will be brought to the main page of your account (see my previous post to find out how to register your account and log in for the first time).